 - Jet lag

 - Delayed sleep phase

 Is Melatonin Safe?

 According to the Mayo Clinic, a nonprofit organization committed to clinical practice, education and research, melatonin is generally considered safe.
-Your body produces melatonin naturally, therefore, it is suggested to use melatonin in the short term.
+Your body produces melatonin naturally, so it is suggested to use melatonin short-term.

 How much Melatonin Should I Take?

 The dose of melatonin your should take ranges between 0.2 mg and 5 mg.
 The dosage will depend on your previous experience with melatonin, the severity of your sleep problems, and your body's ability to metabolize melatonin edibles.

 Overdosing on melatonin can lead to feeling groggy and sleepy the following day.
 It also is believed to cause nightmares or extremely vivid dreams in some consumers.
 Some other side effects include, nausea, headaches, diarrhea and dizziness.

 CBD has also been commonly used to assist in insomnia.
 While companies have created both CBD and melatonin supplements, nama CBD has created vegan CBD gummies that combine of the two and included a small dose of CBN, a common cannabinoid associated with sleep.

 Research has shown that CBN use in mice can prolong sleep time.
 Other studies have suggested that CBN gummies combined with other cannabinoids and melatonin may have stronger effects in that they encourage what is known as the entourage effect.
 However, more studies are required in order to fully understand its effectiveness as a sleep aid.